molecuel/mlcl_forms/README.md

 4. grunt watch
 5. Create your changes and add your plugins
 6. grunt (to compile all the stuff into the bin directory)

+This project is based on the work of Mark Chapman on his forms-angular project.